ghashy/Acquirust-Client/README.md

   <h1 align="center">acquisim client for macOS</h1>
 </p>

-This is `macOS` client for managing the [acquisim](https://github.com/ghashy/acquirust/tree/main/acquisim) instance.
+This is `macOS` client for managing the [banksim](https://github.com/ghashy/banksim) instance.
 It enables easy execution of operations necessary for managing the bank simulator, including:

 - Adding an account
 - Deleting an account
 - Opening credit
 - Creating transactions

 The client allows viewing a list of accounts with information on card numbers, transaction counts, and balances for each account.
-Additionally, it provides instant UI response when performing operations that alter the bank's state.
+Additionally, it provides instant UI response (via WebSocket) when performing operations that alter the bank's state.

 Moreover, it offers a real-time log stream from the Acquisim instance.
 In future updates, a transactions view will be implemented to display transaction graphs.